mahadaafridi/mahadaafridi/README.md

 # 💫 About Me:
-I'm currently working as a Data Science Intern at Recorded Future, where I'm building scalable data pipelines to support threat intelligence and real-time risk scoring.
+I'm currently working as a Software Engineering Intern at Recorded Future, where I'm building scalable data pipelines to support threat intelligence and real-time risk scoring.
 I'm also deeply interested in machine learning, particularly its applications in reinforcement learning and natural language processing.
 I'm always open to collaborating on meaningful, user-focused projects that create real-world impact.

 ## 🌐 Socials: